 But no amount of brain teasers or well-written dialogue can mask the cold reality of the situation at hand.
 As such, I’m sure you’re more than a little interested in testing the waters yourself, so here’s a link to the public demo.
 Could always back their Kickstarter and get access to the extended demo instead though.

-Now, I’ve been a huge fan of point ‘n’ click adventures for a long time now, so that I have high hopes for this game is hardly surprising.
+Now, I’ve been a huge fan of point ‘n’ click adventures for a long time now, so I have high hopes for this game is hardly surprising.
 But what really sold me on the concept was the bit about “space-time distortions” on its Greenlight page.
 That and of course the promise of a more mature experience, as opposed to the usual comical/nonsensical fare.

 We won’t know exactly how the game turns out until December 2014.
 Well, for Windows and Mac anyway – the iOS version will be released “a bit later”.
-So for now, what say you either pledge, spread word about their crowdfunding campaign or maybe… both?
+So for now, what say you either pledge, spread the word about their crowdfunding campaign or maybe… both?
 The $10 (as opposed to $15) ‘early bird’ pre-order tier still has 148 left.
-In contrast, those with deep pockets ($400) get to partake in Dead Synchronicity plot as an actual character!
-The deadline is April 12 2014, 10:00pm CET and they’re at $1,566 of $45,000.
+In contrast, those with deep pockets ($400) get to partake in the Dead Synchronicity plot as an actual character!
+The deadline is April 12 2014, 10:00 pm CET and they’re at $1,566 of $45,000.
 Let’s make it happen, eh?